cheatsheet1999/FrontEndCollection/Interview/React Interview.md

 ## 31. What is "key" prop and what is the benefit of using it in arrays of elements?

-A `key` is a special string attribute we **should** include when creating arrays of elements. *Key* prop helps React identify which items have changed, are added, or are removed.
+A `key` is a special string attribute we **should** include when creating arrays of elements. *Key* helps React identify which items have changed, are added, or are removed.

 ## 32. What are controlled components?